arduino/docs-content/content/arduino-cloud/07.api/02.arduino-iot-api/arduino-iot-api.md

 ---
 title: 'REST API & SDK'
-description: 'Learn how to authenticate with the Arduino IoT Cloud REST API to make requests using HTTP Client, JavaScript and Python®.'
+description: 'Learn how to authenticate with the Arduino Cloud REST API to make requests using HTTP Client, JavaScript and Python®.'
 tags:
   - IoT Cloud REST API
   - JavaScript